Fiori-Tracker/fioritracker.github.io/1909SPS06/installation/fioridev-steps.md

 There are two ways to start Fiori Tracker applications:
 - From your SAP Fiori Launchpad
-- By using simplified technical launchpad
+- By using simplified [Technical launchpad](/installation/technical-launchpad.md)  (in case your SAP Fiori launchpad is not available)

 1. To access Fiori Tracker applications from you SAP Fiori launchpad: